SunlayGGX/Storm/README.md

 - **isStatic (boolean, facultative)**: Specify this to tell the simulation that this object is fixed (won't move throughout the simulation).
 Default value is "true".
 - **wall (boolean, facultative)**: Specify that this object is the wall (considered to be a wall).
 By defainition, a wall is static so if the value is true, the object will be considered static no matter the value set to isStatic.
 Default value is "false".
 - **collisionType (string, facultative)**: Specify what is the collision shape and how should it be handled.
 This is not case sensitive.
 Possible values are "None" (Default value), "Sphere", "Cube", "Particle" and "Custom".
 Note that if it is a particle, some settings won't be taken into account (like the scale, the rotation or the layer count) and the engine will consider this rigid body as a single particle (only one particle will be made).
+- **animation (string, facultative, accept macro)**: The path to the animation xml file that describes how to animate the rigidbody.
+- **animationName (string, facultative, accept macro)**: The name of the animation to use.
+If there is none (default), then the animation to use will be the one with the same id than the rigid body.
 - **translation (vector3, facultative)**: The initial position in meters of the object.
 Default value is { x=0.0, y=0.0, z=0.0 }.
 - **rotation (vector3, facultative)**: The initial rotation in degrees of the object (this is euler angle : roll, pich, yaw).
 Default value is { x=0.0, y=0.0, z=0.0 }.
 - **scale (vector3, facultative)**: The initial scale of the object.
 Default value is { x=1.0, y=1.0, z=1.0 }.